 Website Filters are used to allow you to set up a list of Web sites that can be viewed by multiple users through the network.
 To use this feature select to Allow or Deny, enter the domain or website and click Save Settings.
-You must also select Apply Web Filter under the Access Control section (page 76).
+You must also select Apply Web Filter under the Access Control section (pages 82 - 83).

-Add Website Select either DENY computers access to ONLY Filtering Rule: these sites or ALLOW computers access to ONLY these sites.
+Configure Select either DENY computers access to Website Filter: ONLY these sites or ALLOW computers access to ONLY these sites.

-Website URL/ Enter the keywords or URLs that you want to allow Domain: or block.
+Website URL/ Enter the keywords or URLs that you want Domain: to allow or block.
 Click Save Settings.